Or is it DC Mambo Sauce? Or Mombo Sauce, Mumba Sauce, Mumble Sauce, Or Even Mummbah Sauce?

-Since there is no official recipe, since it varies significantly from joint to joint, I've created one that has the best features of the best examples I've tasted in the DC area.
+Since there is no official recipe for Mumbo Sauce, since it varies significantly from joint to joint, I've created one that has the best features of the best examples I've tasted in the DC area.
 Try it on fried chicken, fish, or shrimp, or even on eggrolls.
 I use it on my Grilled Sweet & Sour Pork.
 Unorthodox as it may sound, it's pretty good on barbecue ribs and pulled pork, too.

 Makes.
 2 2/3 cups

 Preparation and cooking time.
 Less than an hour even if the kids are in your hair.

 4 ounces tomato paste

 1 cup pineapple juice

 1 teaspoon powdered ginger